gaehlerm/SoftwareEngineering/README.md

 ## Output arguments

 A very vexing thing are functions altering the value of the input arguments.
-This is also a very common source for bugs as it is so unexpected.
+This is also a very common source for bugs as it is something quite unexpected.
 Now, once again, in C++ one can make this understood with the type of the argument.
 One can pass the argument by reference.
 However, in other languages, this has to be clear from the context of the function.

 Unexpected changes of values of a function argument are very hard to keep track of.
 For this reason, a function should always modify at most the first argument.
 Modifying two arguments violates the SRP and is even more confusing.
-I hope it is clear to you what kind of responsibility you have when writing functions that alter values of input variables.
-If you change the value of an input argument, it has to be the most important argument.
+I hope it is clear to you what kind of responsibility you have when writing functions that alter values of function arguments.
+If you change the value of an argument, it has to be the most important argument.
 It’s kind of an input and output argument at the same time.
 So, it has to be special.

 ## Return values

 Return values are in my opinion very normal, yet many OO programmers tend to dislike them.
 They work only with their class methods which only manipulate the existing class instance.
 In my opinion, return values have the very distinct advantage that their intention is clearer.
 It states: this is a new value.
 Compared to: This function may or may not change the first input value.
-Or for a method: This method might change the class instance.
+Or, this method might change a variable of the class instance.
 And once again, keep in mind the SRP.
 A function may only have either a return value or an output argument but never both at the same time.

 As a summary I’d like to emphasize that you should take care of the length of a function as well as the number of arguments.
 This is especially the case for methods and functions that change the value of an input argument.